Wolsztyn: History

 The current settlement was established about 1285 on a causeway across the swampy Dojca River, probably by Cistercian monks descending from Obra Abbey.
 It developed as a centre of wool trade and cloth manufacturing on the road from Poznań to Lusatia, vested with market rights in 1424.
 Wolsztyn's town privileges were confirmed in 1519.
-It was a private town of Polish nobility, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
+It was a private town of Polish nobility, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 A route connecting Warsaw and Poznań with Dresden ran through the town in the 18th century and King Augustus III of Poland often traveled that route.

 It was annexed by Prussia in the course of the Second Partition of Poland in 1793.
-In 1807 it was regained by Poles and included within the short-lived Polish Duchy of Warsaw, and after its dissolution in 1815 it was reannexed by Prussia.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Polish Duchy of Warsaw, and after its dissolution in 1815 it was reannexed by Prussia, as part of the Grand Duchy of Posen.
+Wolsztyn, then called Wollstein, was the district capital of Kreis Bomst, a Prussian district which, at the time, had approximately equal numbers of Poles and Germans.

 With the Prussian Province of Posen it became part of the German Empire in 1871 and a target of the Germanisation policies carried out by the German Eastern Marches Society (Hakata).

 After World War I, in November 1918, Poland regained independence as the Second Polish Republic, and the town returned to Poland several weeks later, when it was captured by Polish insurgents on January 5, 1919 during the Greater Poland Uprising.

 With the 1939 Invasion of Poland, which started World War II, the town was occupied by Germany on 7 September 1939 and directly incorporated into the Nazi German Reichsgau Wartheland until the end of the war in 1945.
 The Polish population was subjected to various crimes, including arrests, expulsions and deportations to Nazi concentration camps.
-The Germans established and operated the Stalag XXI C/H prisoner-of-war camp for Polish, French, British, Italian, American and Norwegian POWs in the present-day district of Komorowo, a Nazi prison, and a forced labour camp for Jews.
+The Germans established and operated a prisoner-of-war camp for Polish POWs in the present-day district of Komorowo, which then served a transit camp for expelled Poles from the region, and was eventually converted into the Stalag XXI-C POW camp for Polish, French, British, Italian, American and Norwegian POWs.
+The occupiers also operated a Nazi prison, and a forced labour camp for Jews.
 Notable Polish sculptor and painter Marcin Rożek, who lived and worked in Wolsztyn, was arrested by the Germans and then imprisoned in the Fort VII in Poznań and the Auschwitz concentration camp, where he died in 1944.
+The Polish resistance movement was active in the town and its environs.

 From 1975 to 1998 it was administratively located in the Zielona Góra Voivodeship.